 I was not disappointed, but my weekend and my trip took turns I had never expected (it’s a good thing).

-While I sat at the table jotting down thoughts and ideas I stopped and, in true west Texas form, a Marfan named Jim started up a conversation with me.
+While I sat at the table jotting down thoughts and ideas I stopped and, in true West Texas form, a Marfan named Jim started up a conversation with me.
 We talked about design, the community, the food, and I asked what someone who’s new in Marfa shouldn’t miss.
-Having learned I am a writer, Jim invited me to a poetry reading by well-known poet in residence Kevin Prufer at the local bookstore, Marfa Book Company.
-While the Chinati Foundation offers artist fellowships, the Lannan Foundation also has a residency program in Marfa, but this one’s for writers.
+Having learned I am a writer, Jim invited me to a poetry reading by a well-known poet in residence Kevin Prufer at the local bookstore, Marfa Book Company.
+While the Chinati Foundation offers artist fellowships, the Lannan Foundation also has a residency program in Marfa, but this one is for writers.

 The people are excited about their creative work, their town, and how Marfa can be a welcoming place for those who wish to create.
 I’ve visited places like this before, but not so small a town that the strengths of the community aren’t watered down by other agendas and motives.
 As a whole, the people I encountered cared about what is happening in Marfa and they’re proud to share it.
 I was disappointed that the night had to end.
 I was inspired by the creatives I met and their passions to excel in their work.
 When someone loves what they do, and they do what they’re made to do, it can’t help but show.